Skip to content

 Answer: Texas.
 The Republic of Texas existed from 1836 to 1845, with its own president, currency, and foreign embassies.

-Why it stumps people: Vermont (independent republic 1777-1791) and Hawaii (Kingdom then Republic before annexation) also qualify.
-Texas is the most famous example because it maintained full sovereignty for nine years, with international recognition from France, the UK and the Netherlands.
+Texas isn’t even the only candidate.
+Vermont (independent republic 1777-1791) and Hawaii (a Kingdom, then a Republic, before annexation) both fit the question too.
+Texas wins the fame because it held full sovereignty for nine years, with formal recognition from France, the UK and the Netherlands.

 40. What was the last state admitted to the Union?
 (Medium)